deepa1922/Hotel-Booking-Analysis/README.md

 # Hotel-Booking-Analysis

-Explore hotel data using Python and libraries like Pandas, Matplotlib, and Seaborn.
+Explored hotel data using Python and libraries like Pandas, Matplotlib, and Seaborn.
 The project aims to analyze the dataset, uncover trends in hotel bookings, and draw meaningful conclusions about factors influencing the hotel business.

 ![hotel](Dataset/hotel_img.png)